aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/cvp-authentication.md

 ```

 !!! note
-    Depending on the ansible version, vault encrypted variables may not supported because of https://github.com/ansible/ansible/issues/75503. ansible-cvp code will check if the provided password (and password only) is malformed and inform the user by raising an exception.
+    Depending on the ansible version, vault encrypted variables may not be supported because of https://github.com/ansible/ansible/issues/75503. ansible-cvp code will check if the provided password (and password only) is malformed and inform the user by raising an exception.
     Either upgrade ansible-core to a version that has the fix: https://github.com/ansible/ansible/pull/78236 or use ansible vault file instead: https://docs.ansible.com/ansible/latest/user_guide/vault.html#encrypting-files-with-ansible-vault

 ### Example reading from a file